 Day 1: DELHI

-You will be welcomed at the airport and transferred to Jyotir Mahal, a lovely hotel in the ‘backpack’ part of Delhi (main bazar) The next morning we take a train at 6.30 AM.
+You will be welcomed at the airport with the driver of your taxi and transferred to Jyotir Mahal, a lovely hotel in the ‘backpack’ part of Delhi (main bazar) The next morning we take a train at 6.30 AM.

 Day 2-5: Rishikesh

 We travel by train in 5 hours from Delhi and contintue by car to Rishikesh.
 We arrive at 13.00 at High Bank in Tapovan, a laid-back area next to the the rumourous center.
 During our stay in Rishikesh we will practice yoga on beautiful spots, attend puja’s (sacred rituals) and take sacred dips in the Ganges.
 We will meditate in a special cave where the sage Vasishta meditated and do a 4-hour raft on the spectacular Ganges river.
 There will be one day off-programm in Rishikesh.

 In the afternoon we travel back to Haridvar and attend an impressive ancient evening ritual at the Ganges.
 Haridwar lies at the foothills of the Himalayas and is a famous pilgrimage place that means “Doorway to God”.
 In the evening time we take the night train to Varanasi.